etienne-dldc/caprover-github-action/README.md

 2. Checks if the application already exists
 3. Creates the application if it doesn't exist
 4. Enables the deploy token for the application
+5. Merges custom configuration if provided
-5. Optionally enables SSL (if `enable-ssl` is `"true"`)
+6. Optionally enables SSL (if `enable-ssl` is `"true"`)
-6. Outputs the deploy token for subsequent steps
+7. Outputs the deploy token for subsequent steps

 ### Cleanup Command